dotnet/docs-maui/docs/essentials/media-picker.md

 ---
-title: "Xamarin.Essentials: Media Picker"
+title: "Media Picker"
-description: "The MediaPicker class in Xamarin.Essentials lets a user pick or take a photo or video on the device."
+description: "The MediaPicker class in Microsoft.Maui.Essentials lets a user pick or take a photo or video on the device." ms.date: 01/04/2021
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 01/04/2021
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Media Picker
+# Media Picker

-The **MediaPicker** class lets a user pick or take a photo or video on the device.
+The `MediaPicker` class lets a user pick or take a photo or video on the device.

 ## Get started